Computational discovery of cathode materials for rechargeable aqueous zinc-ion batteries: Methods

-The calculation of the void spaces allows for the determination of the materials with suitable vacancies in their structures for \ce{Zn^{2+}} intercalation.
-However, it is important for the intercalating \ce{Zn^{2+}} ion to have not only space in the structure to establish itself but also an unobstructed path in the structure for it to percolate through during the battery operation.
-It is then necessary to calculate the available percolation paths, and its complexity, for \ce{Zn^{2+}} migration in order to determine materials which have promising crystal structure to operate as a \ac{RAZIB} cathode.
-For example, if a \ce{Zn^{2+}} ion migrates to close to other atoms in the structure, the energy barrier associated with the ions movement will be considerably high and consequently deem the ion migration unfeasible to occur.
-Also, if the percolation path is very elaborate/diverge too much from what would be a straight percolation path, it will be impractical for the \ce{Zn^{2+}} to migrate inside the structure.
-Therefore, to account for an unimpeded \ce{Zn^{2+}} migration inside the structure and the feasibility of a percolation path, two parameters are introduced here.
+The calculation of the void spaces allows for the determination of the materials with suitable ``empty gaps" in their structures for \ce{Zn^{2+}} intercalation.
+However, it is important for the intercalating \ce{Zn^{2+}} ion to have not only space to coordinate with the host structure but also an unobstructed path in the structure for it to percolate through during the battery operation.
+It is then necessary to calculate the available \ce{Zn^{2+}} percolation paths, and their complexity, in order to determine materials which have promising crystal structure to operate as a \ac{RAZIB} cathode.
+For example, if a \ce{Zn^{2+}} ion percolates to close to other atoms in the structure, the energy barrier associated with the movement of the \ce{Zn^{2+}} ion will be considerably high and consequently deem the ion percolation unfeasible to occur.
+Also, if the percolation path is very elaborate/diverge too much from what would be a straight percolation path, it will be impractical for the \ce{Zn^{2+}} to percolate inside the structure.
+Therefore, to account for an unimpeded \ce{Zn^{2+}} percolation inside the structure and the viability of a percolation path, two parameters are introduced here.
 The first parameter is the \ac{percdist} and it captures the minimum distance that all points along an evaluated percolation path are from an atom in the structure.
-Materials with higher \ac{percdist} will then have a more vacant percolation path for \ce{Zn^{2+}} to migrate through (\textit{i.e.}, unimpeded \ce{Zn^{2+}} diffusion).
+Materials with higher \ac{percdist} will then have a more unobstructed percolation path for \ce{Zn^{2+}} movement (\textit{i.e.}, unimpeded \ce{Zn^{2+}} percolation).
 The second parameter is the \ac{percdisp}, which is the maximum distance that a percolation path deviates from being a straight path inside the crystallographic cell.
-Thus, the closer to 0~$\text{\AA}$ (value for straight percolation path) the calculated \ac{percdisp} is the more direct the \ce{Zn^{2+}} migration within the crystal cell will be.
+Thus, the closer to 0~$\text{\AA}$ (value for straight percolation path) the calculated \ac{percdisp} is the more direct the \ce{Zn^{2+}} percolation within the crystal cell will be.